 And in closing on page 21: “The somersaults of statutory interpretation they have performed (“penalty” means tax, “further [Medicaid] payments to the State” means only incremental Medicaid payments to the State, “established by the State” means not established by the State) will be cited by litigants endlessly, to the confusion of honest jurisprudence.
 And the cases will publish forever the discouraging truth that the Supreme Court of the United States favors some laws over others, and is prepared to do whatever it takes

 to uphold and assist its favorites.
 I dissent.”

-… is my message to the US Supreme Court to refuse to take this case up and send it back to the 1st Circuit with an affirmation of the Safe Harbor for banks, lawyers, and BSA Officers alike.
+The Supreme Court simply denied the petition.
+But in the original article that appeared on this site, I asked that the US Supreme Court “refuse to take this case up and send it back to the 1st Circuit with an affirmation of the Safe Harbor for banks, lawyers, and BSA Officers alike” and: